-As I was walking to my car the other day leaving a grocery store my eye caught a woman walking back towards her car.
+As I was walking to my car the other day, leaving a grocery store, my eye caught a woman walking back towards her car.

-Her husband with an irritated look on his face got out of the car and proceeded to head back into the store with her.
+Her husband, with an irritated look on his face, got out of the car and proceeded to head back into the store with her.

-I don’t know how their story ended and continued to get into my car but it reminded me of friends who had money issues in their relationship.
+I don’t know how their story ended and continued to get into my car, but it reminded me of friends who had money issues in their relationship.

-Money and Divorce When A Spouse Won’t Change
+When A Spouse Won’t Change

-We commonly hear the phrase ‘my wife spends too much money’ though in many situations the husband is guilty of this too.
+We commonly hear the phrase ‘my wife spends too much money‘ though the husband is guilty of this in many situations too.